Book #2 from the series: The Perfect System

 About

-The Last Star of the Wastes is a dystopian science fantasy of loss, endurance, and the stubborn ember of hope that refuses to die, even when the world does.
+The Last Star of the Wastes is a dystopian science fantasy of loss, endurance, and the stubborn ember of hope that refuses to die—

 Praise for this book